 Hear about 13 artifacts and stories that are crucial to Seattle’s past, as selected by Lorraine McConaghy, PhD, MOHAI’s Public Historian Emeritus.

 ¡No se pierda estos artefactos representativos de Seattle!
 Escucha al audio-tour en Español.

-On the first Thursday of each month, general admission to MOHAI’s permanent exhibits is free all day long!
-Free admission includes: True Northwest: the Seattle Journey, and the Bezos Center for Innovation.
-Explore Puget Sound’s rich and diverse culinary history in Edible...
+Visit MOHAI on the First Thursday of every month for free admission to the museum’s permanent exhibits between 5—8 pm.
+Free admission includes: True Northwest: The Seattle Journey, Maritime Seattle, and the Bezos Center for Innovation.
+The Ansel Adams: Masterworks and Perspectives...